AI in DevOps: Replacing Manual Server Management (2026)

 Three things to start thinking about now:

 3. Data governance.
 When you connect an AI to your servers, what data does it see?
 Where does it go?
-Local-first tools that keep AI processing on your machine (or through your own API keys) minimize exposure.
+Local-first tools that keep data processing on your machine (or through your own API keys) minimize exposure.

 The teams that adopt AI-assisted DevOps now, while keeping humans in the loop, will be best positioned for whatever comes next.
 They will have the workflows, the trust, and the experience to take advantage of each new capability as it emerges.